demurelian/ChristmasDeerGame/README.md

 # ChristmasDeerGame
 Course project on the discipline "programming".
 The project is made in 2019, using C++ programming language and SDL 2 library.
 The development of the project was inspired by the game flappy bird.
-The main character of the game is a Christmas reindeer.
+The main character of the game is a Christmas deer.
-In the game, there are several types of pipes that the reindeer has to jump between:
+In the game, there are several types of pipes that the deer has to jump between:
 - regular pipe
 - healing pipe
 - bonus level launching pipe (in it the speed of movement is higher, but more points are given for each pipe).